Lanchavi/Campus_Recruitment_Prediction/README.md

 **The dataset contains the below attributes:**

 Gender, SSC Percentage, SSC Board, HSC Percentage, HSC Board, Degree Percentage, Degree, Specialization, MBA Percentage, Salary, Status.

+## Questions
+1. Which factor influenced a candidate's placement?
+2. Does percentage matter for one to get placed?
+3. Which degree specialization is most demanded by corporations?
+4. Play with the data, conducting all statistical tests.